Chris Halbrook, PhD

 Undergraduate Student

-Ethan is a student-turned lab assistant in the Halbrook Lab.
-When he is not finishing up some projects on chemoresistance in pancreatic cancer or working as an EMT, you’ll find him writing Yelp reviews for local restaurants, scribbling in a sketchbook, or learning how to mix music.
+Ethan is a fourth-year undergraduate student at UCI studying Human Biology.
+When he is not assisting Alica and Sabrina with their research in PDAC chemoresistance or working as an EMT, you’ll find him writing Yelp reviews for local restaurants, scribbling in a sketchbook, or learning how to mix music.

 Lab Alumni: